The boy from Crosshouse.

 The report once in Andrew’s hands ultimately led to the evacuation of the Australian troops in December 1915.
 Andrew visited Australian troops serving in Belgium and France.
 The French Government awarded him with the ‘Legion d’honneur when the war ended, but he refused to accept it, he did not covet titles and decorations, he also declined a knighthood.

 Andrew and his wife returned to London and in 1922 they bought a property near Hampstead Heath.

-Sadly, by the time he was 60, Andrew’s family and friends had noticed a decline in his mental faculties, probably the onset of dementia.
+Sadly, by the time he was sixty, Andrew’s family and friends had noticed a decline in his mental faculties, probably the onset of dementia.
 It became unsafe for him to be out alone, and in 1925 his assets were placed in trust by his family.
 By 1928, he couldn’t sign his own name.
-He contracted a severe case of influenza in September of that year, and died of complications on the 22nd of October, aged 66.
+He contracted a severe case of influenza in September of that year and died of complications on the 22nd of October, aged sixty-six.

 Andrew never lost his Scottish accent, retaining a thick Scottish ‘brogue’ for the whole of his life.

 Obituarists highlighted his modesty, integrity, and dedication to the labour movement, and praised him as "loyal to his class, courageous in the advocacy of their cause, and absolutely incorruptible"